ShamimIslam/sample-iot-companion-touch-notifier/README.md

-Local Temperature Companion App
+Touch Notifier Companion App
 ============================
-The Local Temperature Companion App is a simple app that visualizes data received from the Local Temperature node.js/IoT project when running on a IoT platform such as a development board with a Temperature sensor connected.
+The Touch Notifier Companion App is a simple app that receives data wirelessly and notifies a user if the Touch Sensor (https://software.intel.com/en-us/iot/sensor/grove-buzzer) is being touched.
+The Touch Notifier node.js/IoT project sends this data to a connected client when running on a IoT platform such as a development board with the sensor connected.
 This sensor is included in the Grove Starter Kit Plus - Intel® IoT Edition.
 For more information, go to https://software.intel.com/en-us/iot/devkit.

 Intel(R) XDK
 -------------------------------------------
 This sample is part of the Intel(R) XDK IoT Edition.
 Download the Intel(R) XDK IoT Edition at https://software.intel.com/en-us/html5/xdk-iot.
-To see the technical details of the sample, please visit the sample article page at http://software.intel.com/en-us/html5/articles/iot-local-temperature-nodejs-&-companion.
+To see the technical details of the sample, please visit the sample article page at http://software.intel.com/en-us/html5/articles/iot-touch-notifier-nodejs-&-companion.

 Important App Files